Copa Airlines Flight 201: Accident

-It has been reported that at 20:54, the captain reported problems with the airplane and made a request to turn back to Tocumen, which was granted.

-Problems with the aircraft began at 20:55, shortly before completion of return to course after diverting the storm.
-ADI began to display false data to pilots, by only occasional updating of their bank angle, because of a short circuit, confusing them.
+Problems with the aircraft began shortly before completion of the return to course after diverting from the storm.
+ADI began to display false data to the pilots, by only occasionally updating their bank angle, due to a short circuit, confusing the pilots.
 Finally, at 20:56, Flight 201 banked to the right and entered a steep dive at an angle of 80 degrees to the right and began to roll uncontrollably while accelerating towards the ground.
-Despite the attempts by Captain Chial and First Officer Tejada to level off, the airplane continued its steep dive, until it exceeded the speed of sound and started to break apart at 10,000 ft.
+Despite the attempts by Captain Chial and First Officer Tejada to level off, the airplane continued its steep dive until it exceeded the speed of sound and started to break apart at 10,000 ft.
 Most of the bodies had their clothes torn off and were thrown away from the aircraft.
 Flight 201 crashed into a jungle area within the Darien Gap at 486 kn, killing all 47 onboard.

-At 20:57 (8:57 p.m.), Tocumen Air Traffic Control tried unsuccessfully to make contact with flight until it received a radio message from a KLM DC-10 aircraft that was approaching the airport, reporting that they intercepted a distress signal from Flight 201's transponder in an area between the Colombian border and Darien Province, several kilometres away from their position.
+At 8:57, Tocumen Air Traffic Control tried unsuccessfully to make contact with the flight until it received a radio message from a KLM DC-10 aircraft that was approaching the airport, reporting that they intercepted a distress signal from Flight 201's transponder in an area between the Colombian border and Darien Province, several kilometres away from their position.
 After several unsuccessful attempts to contact the lost plane, Tocumen ATC finally declared a full emergency in the airport and informed the Colombian ATC centre at Bogota about the missing plane.
 At dawn the next day, search aircraft were sent to Flight 201's last known position.

 After 8 hours, searchers spotted the first pieces of wreckage in the jungle of the Darien Gap.
 Because of the remoteness of the area and the difficulty of access, it took rescue personnel 12 hours to reach the site.

 Because the bodies of the victims and various parts of the aircraft's fuselage were scattered in a radius of 10 km, the recovery process was extremely difficult.
 After investigators reached the crash site, the investigation to find the cause of the crash began.